Factors That Affect Homeowners Insurance Premiums

 Your financial situation

 Your financial history can also affect how much you pay in premiums.
 To start, your credit score can have a big impact.
 While no insurance company can refuse to sell you a homeowners policy because you have a low score, a higher score may make you eligible for certain premium discounts.
-Along with your ability to qualify for a mortgage with favorable terms, this is another reason why financial experts recommend potential homebuyers work to improve their credit scores prior to getting started buying a home.
+Along with your ability to qualify for a mortgage with favorable terms, this is another reason financial experts recommend potential homebuyers work to improve their credit scores prior to getting started buying a home.

-For current homeowners, another important factor that insurers take into consideration is the number of claims you've made in the past.
+For current homeowners, another important factor insurers take into consideration is the number of claims you've made in the past.
 If you've made frequent claims on your insurance policy over time, it's likely that your insurer will increase your premium costs.
-This is one reason why it's a good idea to carefully weigh the importance of any specific claim before making it.
+This is one reason it's a good idea to carefully weigh the importance of any specific claim before making it.
 Keeping up with maintenance and small repairs over time can also help you keep your premiums affordable—if your home's in good condition, it's less likely that you'll run into issues that require you to make a claim.

 The structure of your policy